 A: Players are entitled to a pot count in pot-limit only.
 Dealers will not count the pot in limit and no-limit.

 B: Pre-flop a short all-in blind will not affect calculation of the maximum pot limit bet.
 Post-flop, bets are based on actual pot size.

-C: Declaring “I bet the pot” is not a valid bet in no-limit but it does bind the player to making a valid bet (at least a minimum bet), and may be subject to penalty.
-If the player faces a bet he or she must make a valid raise.
+C: Declaring “I bet the pot” is not a valid bet in no-limit but it does bind the player to making a valid bet (at least a minimum bet) and may be subject to penalty.
+Players facing a bet must make a valid raise.

 If a player faces no bet and: A) declares “call”, it is a check; B) declares “raise”, the player must make at least a minimum bet.
 A player declaring “check” when facing a bet may call or fold, but cannot raise.